What Landlords Should Know About ‘White Goods’

 Do I need to supply white goods in my property?

-No, it’s completely up to the landlord.
 However, it’s important to note that most rental accommodation these days do come with white goods.
-Consequently, by failing to provide what is considered as “basic amenities” you could be scaring away a lot of potential tenants away.
-Some times it’s worth loosening the purse strings and providing white goods for the sake of getting tenants.
+Consequently, by failing to provide what is considered “basic amenities” by many, could put off potential tenants away, because it means they’ll need to supply their own appliances if they move in.

 Who is responsible for repairing white goods?

 If the tenant is responsible for repairing the white goods and it is stated in the AST, I would recommend discussing this before the tenants sign the contracts.
 This will avoid any problems if your tenants are unexpectedly informed they’re responsible for repairing/replacing any white goods.
+It should be noted that tenants shouldn’t be held responsible for wear and tear or technical faults outside of their control.

 If a property comes with white goods, is it considered “furnished”?